 Students outside of the walk boundary are provided with transportation.
 Students are required to carry their bus pass with them at all times and provide it when asked by the driver.
 Passenger regulations require that they remain seated and refrain from acting in any way that is distracting to the bus driver.
-School administration may suspend students involved in inappropriate behavior on the school bus or behavior that is deemed to jeopardize safety of students and driver.
-Students are not permitted to ride on alternate busses unless parents have officially requested a day pass from the Division Transportation Department.
+School administration may suspend students involved in inappropriate behavior on the school bus or behavior that is deemed to jeopardize the safety of students and the driver.
 Questions regarding fees and bus routes may be directed to the transportation department at 459-7711.
 Bike racks are provided.
-We would ask that bikes be locked up and seats removed and stored in the student locker.
+We would ask that bikes be locked up and seats removed and stored in the student's locker.
 Students using long boards are expected to keep them in their lockers or homerooms.
-For the safety of all, students are not allowed to ride bikes, scooters or long board on or in school property during regular school hours.
+For the safety of all, students are not allowed to ride bikes, scooters or long board on or in-school property during regular school hours.